motla/ftdi-d2xx/docs/Home.md

 ▸ **setVIDPID**(`vid`, `pid`): `void`

-Include a custom VID and PID combination within the internal device list table.
-This will allow the driver to load for the specified VID and PID combination.
+This allows the driver to load only for the specified VID and PID combination.

+IMPORTANT: On Windows platforms, this function forces a reload of the driver.
+Please note that this function will not work correctly on 64-bit Windows when called from a 32-bit application.

 #### Parameters